Gray Branch Parkland

 Ecological Restoration

-As part of ongoing improvement efforts, the park management has been planting native wildflowers and grasses.
-These plantings not only add visual appeal but also attract butterflies and other pollinators, contributing to the local ecosystem.
+The landscape here is in a process of restoration.
+Park management has been busy planting native wildflowers and grasses throughout the area.
+These plantings attract butterflies and other pollinators that contribute to the local ecosystem.

 Landscaping and Future Plans